Itachidorri/nft-preview-card-component/readme.md

 - [Google fonts](https://fonts.google.com/specimen/Outfit) - This helped to use a variety of fonts to beautify a website.

 - [W3 schools](https://www.w3schools.com) - A nice website to learn bothe basic & clever 'HTML' & 'CSS' tricks.

+- [Stack developer](https://stackoverflow.com/) - Community of tech professionals, where you'll probably find answers to your project obstacles or errors.

 ## Author